NREL/EnergyPlus/doc/src/docs/ModuleDeveloper/ModuleDeveloper.md

 ### Sizing

 Component models need to interact with centralized routines that relate to sizes.
 This section provides an overview of how EnergyPlus performs automatic sizing of plant systems and components so that the broader context can be understood when implementing plant components.
-As of EnergyPlus version 7, the plant sizing methods were changed significantly.
+As of EnergyPlus version 8.3, the plant sizing methods were changed significantly.
 We first describe some of the variables involved, then describe the overall process steps, and finally discuss implications for component models.

 The following variables are used to help control plant sizing:

-- PlantSizeNotComplete This public logical flag is declared in DataPlant.
-It starts out FALSE TRUE and is set to TRUE FALSE only after all plant sizing actions have been completed and finalized.

-- PlantSizesOkayToFinalizeThis public logical flag is declared in DataPlant.
-It starts out false FALSE and is set to TRUE after the main iterative phase of sizing is completed but before the final finishing passes are made.
-Component models should delay final reporting and filling of autosized values until this is set to TRUE.
+- PlantFirstSizesOkayToFinalizePlantSizeNotComplete  This public logical boolean flag is declared in DataPlant.
+It starts out FALSE TRUEfalse and is set to TRUE FALSEtrue only after all some intial plant sizing actions iterations have been completed and the first set of sizes can be finalized.
+Component models should delay first filling autosized values until this flag is true.
 The -9999 values that indicate an autosized variable are not filled until this is TRUE.

-Calls to report the outcome of sizing are not made until this is TRUE.
+- PlantFirstSizesOkayToReportPlantSizesOkayToFinalize  This public logical boolean flag is declared in DataPlant.
+It starts out false FALSE and is set to TRUE true after the main iterative phase of sizing is completed but before the final finishing passes are made.
+This flag is only used for advanced sizing methods based on HVAC Sizing Simulations, where the program should report both the “Initial” sizes and the final sizes.
+Component models should delay final reporting first sizes and filling of autosized values until this is set to TRUEtrue.
+The -9999 values that indicate an autosized variable are not filled until this is TRUE.
+The first, or intial, cCalls to report the outcome of sizing are not made until this is TRUEtrue.

+- PlantFinalSizesOkayToReport  This public boolean flag is declared in DataPlant.
+It starts out false and is set to true when all the sizing is done and it is okay to report the final size values.
+Component models should delay reporting final sizes until this is set to true.

-- InitLoopEquip This logical flag is passed as an argument with SimPlantEquipand carries through to the main simulation calls for component models.
+- InitLoopEquip  This logical flag is passed as an argument with SimPlantEquip and carries through to the main simulation calls for component models.
 This argument is set to TRUE when the plant sizing is being conducted.
 The component model needs to handle this argument such that when TRUE the get input, initialization and sizing routines are run, but the calculation routine does not.
 When TRUE  most supply side component models need to return values for the minimum, maximum, and optimal capacities (in terms of loop loads that the device can meet).
+For plant components with more than one connection to a plant loop, a leading loop connection must be determined and the component sizing routine called with InitLoopEquip is called for only that plant loop.
+For a example, a chiller only calls its sizing routine when called from a the chilled water loop and does not call it sizing routine when called from the condenser loop.

-- GetSizingFactor This logical flag is passed as an argument with SimPlantEquipand carries through to the main simulation calls for component models.
+- GetSizingFactor  This logical flag is passed as an argument with SimPlantEquip and carries through to the main simulation calls for component models.
 This is arguementargument set TRUE during some portions of the plant sizing calls and signals the intent to obtain the value of a component-level sizing factor.
-When this argument is TRUE, InitLoopEquipwill also be TRUE.
+When this argument is TRUE, InitLoopEquip will also be TRUE.
 It can be ignored if the component model has no component-level sizing factor as part of its input.
 If the component does offer a sizing factor, then the implementation needs to handle this argument such that when TRUE the model returns the value of the SizingFactor as an argument to the simulation routine that is called from SimPlantEquip.

 - CurLoopNum  This public integer variable is declared in DataSizing.
 It is used to communicate to the component models which of the plant loops is actively being sized at the moment.

-- LoopNumand LoopSideThese arguments are optional to the main simulation routine
+- LoopNum and LoopSide These arguments are optional to the main simulation routine

 Plant sizing routines use the approach outlined in the following steps.
 These steps occur at a point during the program’s procedural flow when:  zone and system sizing is completed, much of the plant loop input has been read in and processed but the main plant manager is being called for the first time, none of the pure plant component’s simulation routines have yet been called (but components on the air side may have been), and an initial attempt at determining loop calling order has been made in SetupInitialPlantCallingOrder.